abbyazari/abbyazari.github.io/_pages/about.md

 Click [here](https://solarsystem.nasa.gov/resources/17728/cassinis-final-plunge/) to see an artistic interpretation from NASA on Cassini's final descent.

-In my thesis I focus on characterization and identification of the transport of energetic material in the environement around the planet.
+I focus on characterization and identification of the transport of energetic material in the environement around Saturn.
 These are called interchange injections and are similar to a Rayleigh - Taylor instability which are seen in fusion reactors and nebula.
 Researching these processes greatly improves knowledge of planetary magnetospheres and contributes to comparative studies of potentially habitable planets and [space weather risks](https://spaceplace.nasa.gov/spaceweather/en/) at Earth.